 \section{Related Work}

 Many datasets and tasks can be broadly considered ``question answering.''
-For example, VQA \cite{balanced_vqa_v2, VQA, Marino19okvqa, Hudson19gqa} is one of the most widely studied tasks at the intersection of language and vision.
+For example, VQA \cite{balanced_vqa_v2, VQA, Marino19okvqa, Hudson19gqa} is one of the widely studied tasks at the intersection of language and vision.
 Nevertheless, it is unclear how VQA models should be adapted to open-domain scenarios.
-This is largely due to VQA tasks' simplification of answers into classification over a fixed vocabulary of frequent answers.
+This is largely due to the simplification of VQA tasks into classification over a fixed vocabulary of frequent answers.
 Recent work on video \cite{yagcioglu2018recipeqa, lei2018tvqa, tapaswi2016movieqa} has also adopted a multiple-choice format.
-In contrast, OK-VQA \cite{Marino19okvqa} broadens the task to knowledge-seeking questions with open-ended answers.
+In contrast, OK-VQA \cite{Marino19okvqa} broadens the task to knowledge-seeking questions.
 OK-VQA and our task differ in the role of images.
-Images in OK-VQA are regarded as part of the query rather than the knowledge source that can only be processed after retrieval.
+Images in OK-VQA are regarded as part of the query rather than as part of the knowledge source, and can only be processed after retrieval.

-Within the natural language community, a similar transition has been occurring, as QA datasets transition from multiple-choice and span prediction to the harder free-form answer generation paradigm.
-Multi-hop question answering has recently taken the spotlight as it aligns with the multi-hop nature of how humans perform reasoning during knowledge acquisition leading to a proliferation of benchmarks including QAngaroo \cite{welbl2018constructing}, HotpotQA \cite{Yang18hotpot} and ComplexWebQuestions \cite{talmor2018web}.
+Within the natural language community, QA datasets are experiencing a similar transition from multiple-choice and span prediction to the harder free-form answer generation paradigm.
+Multi-hop question answering has recently taken the spotlight as it aligns with the multi-hop nature of how humans perform reasoning during knowledge acquisition, leading to a proliferation of benchmarks \cite{welbl2018constructing, Yang18hotpot, talmor2018web}.

-There have been several recent benchmarks for reasoning over input and contexts in multiple modalities.
+There have been several recent benchmarks for reasoning over input and contexts in multiple modalities \cite{Suhr2019:nlvr2}.
 MultiModalQA \cite{talmor2021multimodalqa} made the first foray into complex questions that require reasoning over snippets, tables and images.
-It stresses models that boast their cross-modal reasoning ability with heterogeneous knowledge extraction.
-However, questions in MultiModalQA are generated from pre-defined templates.
-Once the question template is detected the task reduces to filling in blanks with modality-specific answering mechanisms.
+It focuses on cross-modal heterogeneous knowledge extraction.
+However, questions are generated from templates.
+Once a template is detected the task reduces to filling in blanks with modality-specific answering mechanisms.